 Zoe painted my logo on the saw cover, it’s still there but getting a little faided now.

 My daughter, Jessica spent all of her spare time there, she worked and lived in Red Deer at the time.
 I love her too.

 Just a good photo, volunteers have a gas helping the artists out.

 Another night we went out to The Vat, a venue that offers live entertainment, some dancing ensued.

 Other nights we just created our own entertainment, kind of a staple of symposia.
 I got a chuckle out of Uks’ glass, sculptors are an innovative bunch.

 Each Tuesday the college took the artists on a trip to see something interesting and rest up for the next week’s work.
-They did the Fringe Festival, Banff, Drumheller and came to the Bergen Sculpture Park in a taxi.
-They got lots of looks pulling into A&W in a limousine to taste their first Teen Burger.
+They did the Fringe Festival, Banff, Drumheller and came to the Bergen Sculpture Park in a limousine.
+They got lots of looks pulling in to Sundre A&W in a limo to taste their first Teen Burger.

 Chao’s cousin was attending university in Edmonton and some Mongolians from Calgary learned that Amagalan and Manda were here.
 Both came to visit, coincidences like that are really nice.